sceccotti89/Distributed-File-System/README.md

 ## User Guide

 All the project can be built using **gradle**.
 You don't need to download it, because you can use the gradle wrapper that downloads for you all the necessary tools.
+It automatically starts when you launch one of the subsequent commands.

 **Requirements**: